 Other medicines treat symptoms of migraine, such as nausea and vomiting.
 They may be used alone or along with the other drugs that treat the migraine itself.

 Feverfew is an herb for migraines.
 It can be effective for some people.
 Before using feverfew, make sure your provider approves.
 Herbal remedies sold in drugstores and health food stores are not regulated.
 Work with a trained herbalist when selecting herbs.

 Each person responds differently to treatment.
 Some people have migraines only rarely and need little to no treatment.
 Others need to take several medicines or even go to the hospital sometimes.

 Migraine headache is a risk factor for stroke.
 Risk is higher in people who smoke, more so in women who have migraines that occur with aura.
 In addition to not smoking, people with migraines should avoid other risk factors for stroke.
-These include smoking, taking birth control pills, and eating unhealthy foods.
+These include:

 Call 911 if:

 Schedule an appointment or call your doctor if: